 Excerpt at: https://books.google.ca/books?id=QAIbBwAAQBAJ&lpg=PT235&ots=IEOdW_57SF&dq=Do%20Heterosexual%20Men%20Dream%20of%20Homosexual%20Men%3F%3A%20BL%20Fudanshi%20and%20Discourse%20on%20Male%20Feminization%20by%20Kazumi%20Nagaike&pg=PT235#v=onepage&q&f=false

 I would not be surprised if Kio Shimoku has his mitts on the Japanese study.

 The rest of us will have to wait until someone translates:

 Yoshimoto, Taimatsu.
 2008.
 Fudanshi ni kiku [Talking with fudanshi].
 Self-published.http://www.picnic.to/~taimatsu/common/milk/milk_postal_taimatsu.htm.

 Note that the 2009 follow-up study lists Tagame Gengoroh as co-author.

-Most of the confusion leads back to the logic bomb that is BL and yaoi.
+The confusion leads back to the logic bomb that is BL and yaoi.

 It is raw, undiluted, powerful female sexuality.
 It disrupts. it mocks.
 It rages.
 It refuses “to take responsibility”.
 It plays hob with every “official” categorization it can lay its mittens on.
 It has issues.
 It is not well behaved.
 Bakhtin’s Carnival theories cannot touch it.
 It is far more insidious than “drag”.
 It will kill the puppy if you do not buy the magazine.
 But it also screams out for what it finds lacking in the real world.